Hapoel Tel Aviv B.C.: Hapoel Tel Aviv (2011–present)

 At the end of 2009–10 season, Following the closing of the original Hapoel Tel Aviv club, the rights to the club name were purchased by an anonymous businessman, and were given to the Hapoel Ussishkin Management.
 The Management of Hapoel Ussishkin, following a member-wide voting process, decided to rename the club name back to its original name, Hapoel Tel Aviv.
 In the 2010–11 season, the club reached the semi-finals of the State Cup, before being knocked off by Elitzur Netanya.
 The club failed to achieve promotion to the first division at the end of the 2010–11 season, following a loss in the playoffs finals to B.C.
 Ha-Bika'a.

 In the 2011–12 season Hapoel Tel Aviv finally achieved promotion to the First Division, following a playoff win over Maccabi Beér Yaacov, therefore returning to the top tier after six years, and being the first fan-owned club in Israel to participate in a top-tier league.

-In 2014–17, Tamir Blatt played for the team.
+From 2014 to 2017, Tamir Blatt played for the team.
 In March 2016, NBA star Nate Robinson signed with Hapoel Tel Aviv for the remainder of the season.
 Robinson led Hapoel Tel Aviv to the 8 seed and qualification for the playoffs.
 On May 19, Robinson scored 46 points in a quarter-final game against Hapoel Jerusalem.
 It was the most points scored in a playoff game since 1985.

+In the 2024–25 season, Hapoel doubled its budget to 70-80 million Israeli Shekels (~€16.8 million-€19.2 million.
+It acquired a range of high-profile players, including NBA veteran Patrick Beverley, Bruno Caboclo and Johnathan Motley.
+The team's management expressed their goal to win the EuroCup in the season.
+Beverley left the team in February.
+In April 2025, the team had won the EuroCup and earning a promotion to the EuroLeague for the following 2025–26 season.